Are you underweight? Ayurveda has a solutionDr. Surya Bhagwati

 Physical activity is often overlooked when it comes to weight gain as we tend to regard it as essential only for weight loss.
 However, some amount of physical activity is essential for your wellbeing and it is also vital to building muscle mass.
 Increased food and nutrition without physical activity will only lead to unhealthy weight gain.
 At the same time, the focus should be on low or moderate intensity exercise and strength training with yoga, as excessive exercising with high intensity cardio will be counterproductive for your needs.
 Meditation and pranayamas are also essential practices as they will help to calm the mind, countering the hyperactivity of the vata disorder.
 To achieve this goal, you will also need to ensure that you get adequate sleep and take regular rest breaks to relax and rejuvenate.

-If you experience sudden weight loss or do not find any relief despite using these suggestions and the Weight Gain Pack, there is a high risk that you might suffer from an undiagnosed condition like hyperthyroidism or Addison’s disease.
+If you experience sudden weight loss or do not find any relief despite using these suggestions and the Appetite Booster Pack, there is a high risk that you might suffer from an undiagnosed condition like hyperthyroidism or Addison’s disease.

 - Charaka, Charaka Samhita, trans.
 Dr. Ram Karan Sharma and Vaidya Bhagwan Dash, vol. 1, Chowkhamba Sanskrit Series Office, 2009